-IF YOU WERE APPROVED TO RECEIVE A CHECK AND HAVE NOT YET RECEIVED IT, PLEASE BE PATIENT AS OUR Courier DRIVERS WORK TO DELIVER IT TO YOU.
-YOU SHOULD RECEIVE YOUR CHECK BY JANUARY 22.
+IF YOU WERE APPROVED TO RECEIVE A CHECK AND HAVE NOT YET RECEIVED IT, PLEASE BE PATIENT AS OUR Courier Drivers have been overloaded.
+If you have not yet received your check, we will call you with an update in the next week.
 When you receive the check, please cash it right away!

 Para mas informacion o repuestas de preguntas frecuentes en Español, por favor oprime aqui.

 How will I know if my application was approved?

 If your application was approved, you would have received an email.
 If you share an email account with others, you will need to confirm which person on the account actually received funding.
 The check will be delivered to them the most current address we have on file.